Great Siege of Malta: Panic

 By this time, word of the siege was spreading.
 As soldiers and adventurers gathered in Sicily for Don Garcia's relief, panic spread as well.
 There can be little doubt that the stakes were high, perhaps higher than at any other time in the contest between the Ottoman Empire and Europe.
 Queen Elizabeth I of England wrote:

 All contemporary sources indicate the Turks intended to proceed to the Tunisian fortress of La Goletta and wrest it from the Spaniards, and Suleiman had also spoken of invading Europe through Italy.

 However, modern scholars tend to disagree with this interpretation of the siege's importance.
 H.J.A.
 Sire, a historian who has written a history of the Order, is of the opinion that the siege represented an overextension of Ottoman forces, and argues that if the island had fallen, it would have quickly been retaken by a massive Spanish counterattack.

-Although Don Garcia did not at once send the promised relief (troops were still being levied), he persuaded Philip II to allow him to release an advance force of some 600 men under the command of Don Melchior de Robles, a Spanish knight.
+Although Don Garcia did not at once send the promised relief (troops were still being levied), he persuaded Philip II to allow him to release an advance force of some 600 men under the command of Don Melchor de Robles, a Spanish knight.
 After several attempts, this piccolo soccorso (small relief) managed to land on Malta in early July and sneak into Birgu, raising the spirits of the besieged garrison immensely.
 However this relief force was too small to make any significant impact.

-Don Garcia pleaded with Philip II to authorize a much larger relief force to be deployed but the Spanish king was indecisive and fearful of risking his newly assembled fleet.
+Don Garcia pleaded with Philip II to authorize a much larger relief force to be deployed, but the Spanish king was indecisive and fearful of risking his newly assembled fleet.
+Although the Spanish council was gathered, some members still deemed a relief of Malta too dangerous, and proposed attacking Tunis in an attempt to force the Turks to divide their forces.
+However, their captain-general Don Álvaro de Bazán also called for relieving the siege, and eventually this was the decision adopted.